What is the likely impact of EU withdrawal on UK's oilseeds and grain trade?

 “The current draft deal can be characterized as an orderly Brexit aimed at a managed and gradual exit of the UK out of the EU, while minimizing the economic damage on both sides,” said Rabobank.

-We look at the analysis contained in the industry note around the impact of the UK withdrawal from the EU on grains and oilseed trade in the longer term.
+We look at the analysis contained in the industry note in relation to the impact of the UK withdrawal from the EU on grains and oilseed trade in the longer term.

-The analysts said the grains and oilseeds sector will be little impacted in the short term by the Brexit deal as it stands now, said Rabobank.
-Trade between the EU and the UK can continue as usual during the transition period, said the analysts.
+The grains and oilseeds sector will be little impacted in the short term by the Brexit deal as it stands now, said Rabobank.
+Trade between the EU and the UK can continue as usual during the transition period, said the team.

 In the longer term, however, Rabobank sees three potential changes when the UK enters into preferential trade agreements with third countries and no longer pursues European policies.